ElzaJose/TDK-RDKServiceDocs/Aug_4/UserSettingsPlugin.md

 ## *getVoiceGuidance*

-Retrieves the current Voice Guidance setting, indicating whether the feature is enabled or disabled.
-This function is essential for accessibility, allowing users to confirm if Voice Guidance, which provides audio feedback for on-screen content, is active.
+Retrieves the current status of voice guidance, indicating whether it is enabled or disabled.
+This feature is essential for enhancing accessibility by providing audio feedback for on-screen actions, helping users navigate and interact with the interface more effectively.

 ### Related Functions
-[setVoiceGuidance](#setVoiceGuidance) : Enables or disables the Voice Guidance feature.
+[setVoiceGuidance](#setVoiceGuidance) : Allows you to enable or disable voice guidance.

 ### Events